adm-vietnam/adm-vietnam.github.io/pages/application.md

 toc: true
 # tags: [tags are reserved for posts so this one will not show up]
 ---

-## Postdoctoral Fellowship

-The School of Mathematical Sciences invites applications for Postdoctoral Positions to work closely with Professors Jie Ma and Tuan Tran.
-We are hiring up to 2 postdocs (within 5 years after PhD): 2 + possible 1-year extension.

-Deadline: January 30th, 2023, until 18:00 CST.

-We are seeking outstanding candidates working in either one of the following areas: extremal combinatorics, probabilistic combinatorics, graph theory, Ramsey theory, or combinatorial number theory.
-The successful candidates will join a community of researchers in the Combinatorics Group within the School of Mathematical Sciences, University of Science and Technology of China.
-The profile and research interests of the group may be found at: https://ustc-comb.github.io/members/.

-The position comes with excellent research conditions and a starting salary of no less than 250,000 CNY.
-The anticipated starting date for this position is September 1, 2023, but an earlier or later starting date is also possible.
-The position does not carry teaching duties.

 ## Application Material Required:
 - Cover letter